firefinchdev/ws-manager/README.md

 # 9. Push changes
 ws push --set-upstream

+# 10. Open the main API repo in the browser
+ws open api-gateway

-# 10. Done with the feature?
+# 11. Done with the feature?
 Reset everything to a clean baseline
 ws refresh
 ```